ABOUT US

 Kurtis has developed particular expertise in flow cytometry, applying advanced phenotyping approaches to understand immune dysfunction in cancer.
 He also has a strong interest in big data, using phenotypic and metabolic marker analysis to explore how immune and metabolic parameters correlate with blood cancer progression.

-Vanusa Novaes, BSc, ANutr
+Vanusa Novaes, BSc (Hons), ANutr

 Nutrition Biochemistry & Applied Nutrition